 A follow-up visit 2 weeks post-injection is suggested to assess results for subsequent treatments, particularly if you are a first-time client.
 If full correction is not achieved, you will need to purchase additional Botox for injection.

 Regular injections usually yield a longer-lasting Botox result.

-If your upper lip were treated, you would not be able to drink through a straw, whistle, or enunciate some words for approximately 2 weeks.
+If your upper lip was treated, you would not be able to drink through a straw, whistle, or enunciate some words for approximately 2 weeks.